 Revelation written before AD 67:

 #6) Revelation had a total of seven churches in Asia that it addressed in John's days.
 A total of five out of these seven were warned to "repent of their deeds".
 Switch over to Paul's letter to Timothy in II Timothy 1:15.
-It says, "This thou knowest, that ALL THEY WHICH ARE IN ASIA be turned away from me;" This shows that by that time, the total number of churches in Asia had defected from supporting Paul, which means that all seven churches in Revelation had succumbed to pressure against the faith.
+It says, "This thou knowest, that ALL THEY WHICH ARE IN ASIA be turned away from me;" This shows that by that time, the total number of churches in Asia had defected from supporting Paul, which means that, generally speaking, all seven churches in Revelation had succumbed to pressure against the faith.
 If these Asian churches were still in a wavering condition that had not quite fallen yet in Revelation, this means Revelation had to have been written BEFORE II Timothy (which was written just before Paul's martyrdom in June AD 67 - II Timothy 4:6).

 Just as Paul had announced that a massive defection from his teaching had occurred in Asia, Revelation predicted that the kingdom of the Sea Beast in ASIA would be "darkened".
 Revelation 16:10 tells us that the 5th angel poured out his vial on "the SEAT of the Beast" and his kingdom was "darkened" when those in that kingdom "repented not of their deeds".
 This "SEAT of the Beast" was given to it by the Dragon in Revelation 13:2, which "SEAT" of the Dragon was originally in Pergamos of Asia, where Satan dwelled (Rev. 2:13).
 So, the kingdom of the Sea Beast in Asia was "darkened" when the seven churches ended up distancing themselves from Paul in order to protect themselves from persecution.
 What was predicted EARLIER in Revelation 16:10 finally came true LATER in II Timothy 1:15, just before AD 67.